 Dwarf Lily of the Nile is a quick and vigorous grower and can attain a height of around 18″ inches.
 Individual plants may attain a spread of a couple of feet.

-The evergreen, strap-like, narrow green leaves have an attractive, mounding growth habit that looks nice, even when there are no flowers present.
+The evergreen, strap-like, narrow green leaves have an attractive, mounding growth habit that looks nice, even when no flowers are present.
 This is a good thing because it may take three or more years for Lily of the Nile Peter Pan to become established and begin to bloom.

 Foliage dies back during the plants’ dormant period.